nishantc7/cowin-notifier/README.md

 # cowin-notifier

-Telegram bot that notifies user if slots are available in their districts.
+Telegram bot that notifies user if slots are available in their districts for their age.